ninadshr/spark-nested/README.md

 - Inserting data for nested customer table with their payment information.
 - Inserting data for nested transactions with shipping details
 - Fetching data from above nested tables.

-The application is writte using Spark 2.0 with Scala 2.11
+Th#e application is written using Spark 2.0 with Scala 2.11